 Do you often find yourself waking up in the middle of the night just to breathe?
 You’re not alone.
 Thousands of Americans suffer from Obstructive Sleep Apnea (OSA).
-OSA occurs during sleep when soft tissues block airways.
-Usually, soft tissues in airways simply become more relaxed during sleep.
+OSA occurs during sleep when soft tissues block the airways.
+Usually, soft tissues in the airways simply become more relaxed during sleep.
 With a medical disorder like sleep apnea, breathing repeatedly stops and starts because of airway obstruction.

 Sleep apnea becomes dangerous fast as it can lead to medical problems like strokes, heart attacks, and even death if left untreated.
 But how can you tell if you are affected by sleep apnea, and what are the risk factors?
 How can OSA be treated by a medical professional?